elioqoshi/pelias/README.md

-# Pelias
+## A modular, open-source geocoder built on top of Elasticsearch for fast and accurate global search.

-> A modular, open-source geocoder built on top of Elasticsearch for fast and accurate global search.
+---

 ### What's a geocoder do anyway?